mingyu6346/MAGNet/README.md

-Code will be available after the paper is accepted。
+Code will be available after the paper is accepted.